Keiko (orca): Re-introduction to the wild

 The plan to return him to the wild was a topic of much controversy.
 Some felt his years of captivity made such a return impossible.
 Researchers in a scientific study later said attempts to return him to the wild were unsuccessful, but that monitoring him with radio and satellite tags was part of "a contingency plan for return to human care," which secured "the long-term well-being of the animal."
 Others considered his release misguided.

 The Norwegian pro-whaling politician Steinar Bastesen made international news for his statement that Keiko should instead be killed and the meat sent to Africa as foreign aid.

 Nevertheless, the process of preparing Keiko for the wild began on 9 September 1998, when he was flown to Klettsvík, a bay on the island of Heimaey in Vestmannaeyjar, Iceland.
 UPS again participated in transport, this time by providing ground transportation to the nearby Newport Municipal Airport.
 Keiko was transported in a specialized 30 ft container filled with enough saltwater to cover him and cooled with ice cubes.
 He was then transported by air in a C-17 Globemaster airplane loaned by the U.S. Air Force.
 Upon landing at Vestmannaeyjar Airport, the C-17 Globemaster aircraft suffered a landing gear failure causing over $1 million in damage, though Keiko was unharmed.

 His day-to-day care became the responsibility of the Free Willy-Keiko Foundation with management assistance from the Ocean Futures Society.
 He was initially housed in a pen in the Klettsvik Bay where he underwent training designed to prepare him for his eventual release, including supervised swims in the open ocean.

 Ocean Futures left the Keiko project in late 2001.
 The Free Willy-Keiko Foundation and The Humane Society of the United States re-established management of the project at that time until Keiko's death in 2003.
-Keiko was fully free by the summer of 2002 and departed Icelandic waters in early August following some orcas but not integrated with the pod.
+Keiko was fully free on July 15, 2002 and departed Icelandic waters in early August, following some orcas but not integrated with the pod.
 His journey was tracked via the signal from a VHF tag attached to the dorsal fin.

 About a month later, he arrived in Norway's Skålvik Fjord, apparently seeking contact with human beings and allowing children to ride on his back.

 His caretakers relocated to Norway and continued to conduct boat-follows with Keiko for the next 15 months.
 On the basis of girth measurements and blood tests, it was assumed that Keiko had fed during his 900-mile (1500 km) journey from Iceland to Norway.

 Keiko occasionally approached groups of wild orcas, but remained on the periphery, at distances of 100–300 meters (109 to 328 yards), with his head pointing toward the closest orca.